BetterThanTomorrow/calva/README.md

 ## Raison d´être

-Calva's main reason for existance is to _provide Visual Studio Code users with an easy to use and productive environment for Clojure and ClojureScript development_.
+Calva's is here to _provide Visual Studio Code users with an easy to use and productive environment for Clojure and ClojureScript development_.
 We also hope that Calva will contribute to making it easier to pick up Clojure as a new language.

 ## Getting Started with Calva